Azure Private Link Connections

 • A Sigma organization running on Azure.

-• Snowflake, Databricks, or PostgreSQL Admin, depending on the data warehouse
+• Snowflake, Databricks, PostgreSQL or MySQL Admin, depending on the data warehouse.

 To utilize Private Link, create a private endpoint in your virtual network that maps to the data warehouse, assign it a private IP address, and connect to the warehouse using this address.